cindy-fang/cindy-fang/README.md

 I'm working on bringing my backlog of project ideas to life!
 My passion is to use code to create solutions that can help others.

-🔭 Currently working on a project that makes life easier for job hunters (like me).
+🔭 Currently working on a project that makes life easier for bubble tea lovers (like me).

-🌱 Currently learning about networks how to automate tasks with Python and Bash scripts at my internship!
+🌱 Currently learning about DevOps and automation at my internship!

 💬 Ask me about my involvement and interest in the tech community, got lots to share :)